 September 26–October 31, 2020 | Tuesday–Friday 12–6 p.m., Saturday 9 a.m.–6 p.m. + Sunday 10 a.m.–5 p.m.

 French Prairie Gardens is a family-owned and -operated farm nestled in the beautiful Willamette Valley just outside of St. Paul and Woodburn.
 Here, you’ll find uninterrupted views, gorgeous flowers, and all the sights and sounds of a working farm.
 French Prairie is open during the spring, summer and fall, and during the fall, you’ll find plenty of pumpkins to choose from, plus other fall-themed activities.

-Heiser Farms is open daily throughout October, featuring your favorite fall activities.
+Heiser Farms is open on the last weekend in September and daily throughout October, featuring your favorite fall activities.
 Pick up a pumpkin in the patch, go on a hayride, explore the corn maze, visit the petting zoo, ride the pedal tractors, and much more.
 Admission to the farm is $5 per person (children under 2 are free) and some activities cost a few dollars per person!

 Nestled just outside the city in Tualatin, Lee Farms offers over 27 varieties of pumpkins to choose from, ensuring you can find the perfect pumpkin!
 Plus, enjoy the corn maze, hayrides, barrel wagon rides, a slide, pony rides, farm animals, a bounce pillow and other fall-themed activities for all ages.

 COVID NOTE: Maintain a 6-foot distance from others during your visit, and wear a face mask when unable to do so.
 They are asking that you pre-purchase your admission to the pumpkin patch and keep your visit under 2 hours (for the activities area only, not the pumpkin patch).
 Click here for more details about Lee Farms’ COVID-19 policies.